apache/drill/_docs/architecture/architectural-highlights/010-flexibility.md

 Drill does not require schema or type specification for the data in order to start the query execution process.
 Instead, Drill starts processing the data in units called record-batches and discovers the schema on the fly during processing.
-Self-describing data formats such as Parquet, JSON, AVRO, and NoSQL databases have schema specified as part of the data itself, which Drill leverages dynamically at query time.
+Self-describing data formats such as Parquet, JSON, Avro, and NoSQL databases have schema specified as part of the data itself, which Drill leverages dynamically at query time.
 Schema can change over the course of a Drill query, so all of the Drill operators are designed to reconfigure